inspiringsource/aws-solutions-architect/docs/Personal-notes/Storage_solutions.md

 By setting up CloudWatch Alarms, you can monitor your AWS costs in real-time, and take appropriate action when costs exceed your specified thresholds.

-## Exam focus areas
+## AWS Exam Focus Areas

-You should be familiar with the following topics:
+To excel in the AWS certification exam, it is essential to have a thorough understanding of the following topics:

-* Integrate AWS Auto Scaling and EC2 Auto Scaling with Amazon CloudWatch alarms
+- Integration of AWS Auto Scaling and EC2 Auto Scaling with Amazon CloudWatch Alarms: You should be able to configure these services to automatically adjust resources based on specified metrics.
-* Recognize AWS services that scale automatically
+- Automatic Scaling Services: Familiarize yourself with AWS services that can scale automatically, such as EC2, ECS, and Lambda, among others.
-* Right-size storage
+- Optimal Storage Sizing: Ensure that you understand how to determine the right storage size for your applications, considering factors such as capacity, performance, and cost.
-* Implement data lifecycle rules
+- Data Lifecycle Management: Know how to implement data retention policies to ensure that data is stored optimally, reducing costs and improving performance.
-* Manage S3 storage costs and use S3 lifecycle policies
+- S3 Cost Optimization: Understand how to manage S3 storage costs effectively, including using S3 lifecycle policies to transition data to more cost-effective storage classes.
-* Select the appropriate backup and archival solution
+- Backup and Archival Solutions: Be familiar with the various backup and archival solutions available on AWS, such as EBS snapshots, S3 lifecycle policies, and AWS Backup, among others, and select the most appropriate option for your use case.
-* Select the appropriate serice for data migration to storage services
+- Data Migration Services: Know how to migrate data to various storage services on AWS, including S3, Glacier, and EBS, and select the appropriate service based on cost, performance, and data requirements.

-All these solution should be optimized for cost and understand the tradeoffs between cost and performance.
+In conclusion, all these solutions should be optimized to minimize costs while still providing excellent performance.
+It's important to understand the trade-offs between cost and performance and make informed decisions.